Drama Program Develops Confidence and Abilities

 Class plays assume a key role in developing the remarkable level of poise and stage presence our children demonstrate.
 These productions also foster creativity, team work, an appreciation for each person’s contribution to the whole, and the wonderful feeling that comes from achieving success in a demanding and positive activity.
 Class plays also afford the two homerooms at each grade level an important chance to work together.
 Parents often get into the act in numerous ways – from making costumes and scenery to hosting the little “cast parties” that celebrate the productions’ success.
 Classes bond and feelings of community are strengthened.
 Although these plays are undoubtedly time consuming, they offer important opportunities for our students to work together and nurture abilities they might not even know they have.
 In the process, character is strengthened and lasting memories are made.

 All of this is replicated and amplified in many ways through the astoundingly successful Upper School musical productions.
 The level of performance our students achieve is impressive.
 The students make a strong commitment to the production and rehearse for months.
 The quality of their acting, singing, and dancing is inspiring, as is the shows’ staging, lighting, costuming, make up, and special effects.
-Directors Rick Osborne and Pam Harrison and our parent producers begin planning for the next year almost as soon as the scenery comes down from the current play.
+Music teacher Ryan Catterton directs the production with assistance from parent producers.
 Numerous parents and volunteers also lend countless hours and special talents to every aspect of the production – from backdrop painting to publicity.
 The quality of what our students achieve and experience through the Upper School musical is unrivaled.